Trilby (play): Synopsis

 Three British art students share a studio in Paris.
-'Taffy' Wynne and Sandy McAlister are attracted by the young Irish model Trilby O'Ferrall, but 'Little Billee' Bagot wants to marry her, even though he is upset by her posing nude.
+'Taffy' Wynne and Sandy McAlister are attracted by the young artist's model Trilby O'Ferrall, but 'Little Billee' Bagot wants to marry her, even though he is upset by her posing nude.
 She refuses him because she thinks herself unworthy of him.
 Svengali, a neighbouring Jewish piano player, demonstrates his hypnotic powers over Trilby, curing her migraine.
 He claims he can train her voice, even though she is tone deaf.

 The Act ends with Taffy persuading Trilby to accept Little Billee's proposal.